 There are no right or wrong ways to display paintings, these are just guidelines to help you.
 It’s your home, and choosing art is an exciting way to express your great taste, so feel free to hang your lovely artworks wherever you like the look you’ve created!

-Hang your painting and enjoy it for years to come…
+Hang your painting or print and enjoy it for years to come…

 If you need help with choosing the perfect artwork for yourself or someone you love, these 5 Tips for Giving Art as a Gift might help with your buying decisions.